 On November 10, 2017, our friend’s daughter, Ann Maria, a Grade 6 student, invited me to her school to attend the Remembrance Day Memorial Service.
 On reaching the school’s auditorium, I was greeted by Ann’s teacher and said she was expecting me as Ann had spoken to her about me coming.

 All the students of the school and staff were present, and it was a solemn ceremony, paying tribute to all the soldiers, veterans and their families.
 The theme was to Remember the Soldiers and Veterans and also who laid down their lives to bring peace to Canada.
 The children enacted various scene from the lives of soldiers and read passages from bible and also a few lines remembering the soldiers.

 The most inspiring and heart touching moment for me was the recitation of the poem “Why Wear A Poppy?” by Don Crawford.
-Don Crawford turned this poem, handwritten in pencil and on two sheets of foolscap, in to The Perth Courier one morning in the early 1960’s, in which it was printed a few days later.
+Don Crawford turned this poem, handwritten in pencil and on two sheets of foolscap, in to The Perth Courier one morning in the early 1960’s, which was printed a few days later.
 Since then, “Why Wear a Poppy?” has appeared in a multitude of weekly newspapers and magazines, including Legion Magazine in Canada, and foreign publications like Australia’s Anzac Appeal and Scotland’s Claymore magazine.

 Such events at schools are sure to develop the students into good citizens and also instil respect in them for the soldiers and their sacrifices to ensure peace and prosperity in Canada